 The Chain of Success

-I do admire her passion and acknowledge her experience, but I find it hard to believe that culture drives performance, despite the research by Kotter & Heskett because we know from scientific research in Malaysia that culture drives employee commitment.
+While I admire her passion and acknowledge her experience, I found it hard to believe that culture drives performance, despite research by Kotter & Heskett, because we know from scientific research in Malaysia that culture drives employee commitment.
 And from the study by Gallup, that engagement drives performance.

-So, I took the liberty to rewrite the sequence that was shown in the video [3:50] above to create what I call the Chain of Success (to the left):
+So, I took the liberty to fill in the gaps to create what I choose to call the Chain of Success (to the left):

-You will have noticed the Chain of Purpose model to the right.
+PS.
+You may have noticed the Chain of Esteem model to the right.
 We’ll explain further down the page.

 Navigating the Chain of Success: A Step-By-Step Guide to Long-Term Organizational Resilience and Equity